 ACPIVR RESEARCH BURSARY

-ACPIVR continue to offer a research bursary to members and application close on 30th April 2018.
+ACPIVR continue to offer a research bursary to members.
 The award aims to promote research activity and assist members who are or would like to undertake research as part of their current workload or as part of an educational course.
-The bursary will be awarded once every two years to cover research related costs.
-A total of £1,000 will be available at each round.
+The bursary will be awarded to cover research related costs and a total of £1,000 is available each year.
 The bursary will be awarded to the best applicant as decided by the research sub-group.
 However, in the event of sub-standard applications, the bursary may not be awarded.
 Applications which fall just short of the expected standard will be subject to revisions before acceptance.
-If the appropriate standard is not reached the application will be rejected
+If the appropriate standard is not reached the application will be rejected.

 Please read the guidance notes before completing the form.